 These tools enable schools to:

-• -Identify students in need of support earlier
+• Identify students in need of support earlier

-• -Automate outreach while keeping it personalized
+• Automate outreach while keeping it personalized

-• -Document and refine intervention strategies over time
+• Document and refine intervention strategies over time

-• -Provide a fuller picture of student progress, beyond attendance alone
+• Provide a fuller picture of student progress, beyond attendance alone

-Some districts are already leveraging this shift through platforms like RaaWee K12 Attendance+, which help streamline communication, track interventions, and surface insights in real-time, all while reducing manual workload.
+Some districts are already leveraging this shift through platforms like RaaWee Attendance+, which help streamline communication, track interventions, and surface insights in real-time, all while reducing manual workload.

 Where Data Meets Relationships